theon/warblr/README.md

-# Songbird
+# Warblr

-Some useful information will go here when Songbird becomes a bit more useful
+Some useful information will go here when Warblr becomes a bit more useful